kdorff/sfpg/readme.txt

  * Uses no Database
  * Automatically creates thumbnails
  * GPS link and map for images with GPS information
+ * Zip option for download of gallery images and files
  * Slideshow option
  * PayPal integration for simple selling
- * Displays EXIF and IPTC information
+ * Displays EXIF, IPTC and PNG text chunks information
  * Option to password protect gallery
  * Administrator options to upload, rename, move, delete and create directories, images and files
  * Administrator options to manage description and selling information